Class Descriptions

 This well loved class follows the program of regular classes of the same level (Basic) but at a slower pace and offering a range of modifications to make the poses progressively more accessible.
 Senior Yoga – lie all the other Yoga classes at Garden Street – reduces stress, improves circulation and builds friendship connections.
 In addition, Yoga benefits seniors by helping to side-step or ameliorate age related challenges such as arthritis, loss of balance, cognitive decline and osteoporosis.
 The Senior Yoga practitioners at Garden Street are amazing – reminding us repeatedly that “Seniors are much stronger than most people realize.
 They can do anything that younger students do, they just need more time”.

-MEDITATION & BREATHWORK (PRANAYAMA) CLASSES ARE OFFERED PERIODICALLY AND BY REQUEST
+MEDITATION CLASSES ARE OFFERED PERIODICALLY AND BY REQUEST

 • Receive guidance and support to begin and / or begin a practice of meditation